UannaFF/BeerHunter/README.md

 Web server created with nodejs connected to a mongodb replicaset.

-## Configuration of the replicaset:

-Dependencies:

-	nodejs
-	express
-	mongodb
-	mongodb driver for nodejs
+## Dependencies

+- Linux
+- MongoDB (Community Edition is fine)
+- Node.js

+## Commands for MongoDB Replica Set

-Configuration of the replicaset:
+### Initial configuration of the replicaset:

-LINUX: from the top BeerHunter directory, run
+From the top BeerHunter directory, run

 	./replicaset_configuration/linux/confscript.bash

-OSX: from the top BeerHunter directory, run

-	./replicaset_configuration/osx/confscript.bash

-	run mongo localhost:27019/beerhunterDS ./replicaset_configuration/db-script.js
-	in a new terminal to configure the replicaset and add elements to the database

-After doing that, there'll be three terminals, each of them will be running an instance of the replica set.
+After doing that, there'll be three terminals, each of them will be running a mongod instance of the replica set.
+Verify that the following line appears in the output:

+	[initandlisten] waiting for connections on port <portnumber>

 The default ports are 27017, 27018, 27019.

-The folders used to store the replica set databases are in the folders:

-1. beerhunterreplica/mongodb/beerhunterreplica-0
-2. beerhunterreplica/mongodb/beerhunterreplica-1
-3. beerhunterreplica/mongodb/beerhunterreplica-2

-Then run:

-	mongo localhost:27017/beerhunterDS ./replicaset_configuration/db-script.js

-in a new terminal to configure the replicaset and add elements to the database
+Then, in a new terminal, run:

+	mongo localhost:27017/beerhunterDS ./replicaset_configuration/db-conf.js

+to configure the replicaset.
+Wait for the three mongod instances to connect to each other and establish themselves as PRIMARY or SECONDARY.

+If you'd like to pre-populate the database with some data, wait for the primary to be established and run:

+	mongo localhost:27017/beerhunterDS ./replicaset_configuration/db-data.js

+### Starting the replicaset after it has been configured:

+After the replicaset has been configured and populated, simply run

+	./replicaset_configuration/linux/confscript.bash

+This time, you should see output indicating that the three terminals have connected to each other.

+### Resetting the replicaset:

+From the top BeerHunter directory, run

+	./replicaset_configuration/erase-replicaset.bash

 ## Running the web server: